Public Records & Services in Colman

 Criminal Records

 Criminal records in Moody County include felony, misdemeanor, traffic offenses, and sex offender registry information.
 These records are maintained by the Moody County Sheriff's Office and the South Dakota Unified Judicial System.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides access to statewide criminal history information.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides access to statewide criminal history information.
 The system ensures that Moody County residents have access to necessary information for employment, housing, and other purposes.

 Vital Records